Why are passkeys safer then passwords?

 Simple version

 A passkey is a secure, device‑based way to sign in using your fingerprint, face, or PIN instead of a password.
+Your device uses a hidden, autogenerated secret key to prove who you are.

 Medium version